kavia-common/stock-growth-analyzer-221696-221705/README.md

    pip install -r requirements.txt
 4. Run the API:
    uvicorn src.api.main:app --host 0.0.0.0 --port 3001 --reload

+Frontend Universe selector
+- The SearchForm in the frontend provides a "Universe" dropdown (NASDAQ 100 or S&P 500).
+When no tickers are entered, this value is sent in the request as `universe` (default 'NASDAQ').

 OpenAPI schema
 - Generate openapi.json (writes into stock_data_backend/interfaces/openapi.json):